sadkovvsky/kmk_firmware/docs/en/contributing.md

 Unit tests within the `tests` folder mock various CircuitPython modules to allow them to be executed in a desktop development environment.

-Execute tests using the command `python -m unittest`.
+Execute tests using the command `make unit-tests`.
+The `unit-tests` target accepts an additional environment variable for selection of specific tests, example `make unit-tests TESTS="tests.test_kmk_keys tests.test_layers"`.

 ## Contributing Documentation
 While KMK welcomes documentation from anyone with and understanding of the issues